Sharing your Publicity

 We’ve all heard the horror stories that come from texting and driving.
 Is that something you care a lot about?
 If you conduct an event for students to simulate texting and driving, it could be a Chapter Service Project STAR Event.
 It could easily fall under the Focus on Children STAR Event category as well.
-Or it could be entered into National Programs in Action STAR Event under Families Acting For Community Traffic Safety, better known as FACTS, or Leadership Service in Action.
+Or it could be entered into National Programs in Action STAR Event under Families Acting For Community Traffic Safety, better known as FACTS, or Community Service.

 Maybe you love kids, create a project about getting involved with them through enrollment in an occupational early childhood program with the Early Childhood project.

 Have you learned about Parliamentary Procedure?
 Get a group together and learn to conduct an official FCCLA business meeting.

 There is a STAR Event for anything.
 Do you know what you want to do when you graduate high school?
 Or maybe you just have a career in mind that you’d like to explore and learn more about?
 Career Investigation could help you get a jump start in expanding your knowledge on a career you may want to pursue.
 Another career oriented project is Job Interview, which let’s you develop a portfolio, participate in an interview, and communicate an understanding of job requirements for the career that YOU choose.

 Are you an organizer?
 Good with numbers?
 Why not plan an event?
 Event Management allows you to create an event and keep track of expenses to make it happen.